Problems with neighbours can make you feel really low. Find out where to get help

 Some problems can be easily sorted out by talking to the people involved.
 You should only do this if you feel that it’s safe and you won’t be hurt or upset.
 You could talk to someone you trust first, like a support worker, to see how they think you should handle the problem.

 Anti-social behaviour can have a huge impact on your mental health.
 It can range from low-level noise problems right up to being bullied, harassed or intimidated by people in your area.

 - The council

 - The Housing Executive or housing associations if it’s happening in one of their developments

-These organisations can try different things to deal with anti-social behaviour, like:
+These organisations can try different things to deal with this behaviour, like:

 - Mediating between you and the person causing the problem

 - Getting a court order to stop the person from behaving in certain ways